 - Once chicken breasts are done and you can peek, carefully pour enough sauce over breasts to coat them well.
 Turn to coat the other side in the sauce.

-- Plate chicken.
+- Serve whole, sliced or cut into chunks.
 If desired, drizzle sauce over chicken.
-Serve immediately.
+Garnish and serve immediately.